Registration¶

 Billing Implications¶

-When a device is decommissioned, replaced, or no longer running measurements, call unregisterClientAsync() to return the license.
-This frees the registration slot so it can be reused by another device, and ensures the device is no longer counted for billing.
+For registration keys without a usage limit, the slot is only freed when you act.
+When such a device is decommissioned, replaced, or no longer running measurements, call unregisterClientAsync() to return the license.
+This frees the registration slot so it can be reused by another device.

-If you are unable to do so, you can manually disable the client in our Surfmeter web GUI.
+If you are unable to do so, you can manually disable the client in our Surfmeter Dashboard.
 Or, please let us know the device UUIDs so we can manually free the slots on our end.

 Registration Example¶